 We need answers to all these questions—and often others—before workable and effective meeting design is even conceivable.
 (I thought about adding the event budget to the above list, but, though it’s obviously ultimately important, it’s less relevant in my experience than you might think.)
 I don’t expect clients to spontaneously volunteer all this information before we first talk or meet.
 But it certainly doesn’t hurt if they do (and I get some reassurance that the client has made an effort to really think through what they want and the steps they might take to get it.)

+So, I’ve shared eight pieces of information needed for event design before a meeting designer can commence their work.
 I’ve probably missed some other pieces of information that are important.
-What do you think should be added to this list?
+What would you add to this list?